What we do to protect you

 - Use 128-bit Secure Sockets Layer (SSL) encryption to keep your information safe when you access your account and perform transactions.

-- Have “strong authentication” for our Online Banking and Business Banking products, meaning in addition to requiring your username and password for sign in, they require additional authentication to verify your identity.
+- Have “strong authentication” for our digital banking products, meaning in addition to requiring your username and password for sign in, they require additional authentication to verify your identity.

 - Require a security token at login for Business Internet Banking because users typically perform higher dollar transactions and have an increased risk of fraud.